Above Lake Burton...

 The Golf Experience.

-Our course was designed by Scott Pool, a protégé of the legendary Pete Dye, so you can imagine how good it must be.
 The panoramic views across the course and of Lake Burton will distract you from the challenging and masterfully designed holes in front of you.
 Waterfall’s golf course is not only known for eye appeal, but for its bentgrass fairways and putting surfaces which are green year-round, adding an appealing aesthetic experience and as well as for superb playing conditions.

 Signature Hole #2

 While our second hole, a par 3 dropping 210 feet over a waterfall to the green is our signature hole and one seen in countless golf publications, our other 17 golf holes are superb as well and meander around the mountain, near the lake, and through valleys and swales.
 Sometimes it is so breathtaking to be on Waterfall’s course that you’ll forget that last bogey you made and marvel at the experience and beauty of it all.
 Now this is getting away.

 Enjoy a photographic tour and tutorial of each hole of the amazing golf course at Waterfall Club.
 Each hole is detailed with its own slide show of pictures.
 Click the arrows to skim through or click on the pictures to see the full image.
 Use the slide shows as tools to learn how to improve your game or as virtual way to share the experience with your friends and family.